Post updated: 24/02/2023

-A first time buyer can borrow 90% of the purchase price and up to 90% of the renovation.
-If you are a second time buyer, this becomes 80% in both scenarios.
-For these types of works. lenders will consider loans up to approximately €40,000.
-Both the additional borrowing and initial mortgage are subject to lender’s income multiples (3.5 maximum based on income would need to cover both loans, or you may get an exception if available).
+You can borrow up to 90% of the purchase price and up to 90% of the renovation.
+For these types of works, lenders will consider loans up to approximately €40,000.
+Both the additional borrowing and initial mortgage are subject to lender’s income multiples (4 times for first time buyers and 3.5 times for second time buyers maximum based on income to cover both loans).

 Structural Works House Renovations